all-of-us/workbench/README.md

 We have a Stackdriver- and BigQuery-powered framework for user action auditing that supports flexible [queries](api/docs/action-audit-queries.md).
 Read more about its design, structure, and implementation in this [document](api/docs/action-audit.md).

+### Reporting System
+To supporrt analytics, we have a reporting pipeline that exports data to a BigQuery dataset.
+The main source of documentation is the [design document (internal)](https://docs.google.com/document/d/1EKGApPC55X-KTHwVsv_saBQty4m-HCP2Kd5o6JHKDnQ/edit?usp=sharing).
+Some [codegen utilities](./api/reporting/schemas/REPORTING-SCHEMA-TOOLS.md) exist to assist with keeping types for all phases of the pipeline consistent.